top of page

 Intraspecific phenotypic variation

 Even within a single species, animals differ markedly in their phenotypic traits.
-This intraspecific variation has been shown to be ecologically and evolutionarily relevant.
+This variation has been shown to be have strong ecological and evolutionary implications.
 Understanding why biodiversity exists in nature, along with the possible consequences of this biodiversity through space and time, thus requires an understanding of the factors that generate variation within a species.
 In threespine stickleback and Trinidadian guppies, I am exploring some of these factors that generate phenotypic variation within- and among-populations, including variation in behavioural traits, evolutionary history, and parasitism/immune responses.

 Relevant publications: